Azure/azure-osconfig/src/modules/securitybaseline/README.md

 }
 ```

 Note these simple functions invoke functions like `IsDaemonActive` and `InstallPackage`.
-These functions are implemented in commonutils.
-For example, `InstallPackage` together with its matching `CheckPackageInstalled` are implemented in [src/common/commonutils/](../../common/commonutils/).
+These functions are implemented in [commonutils](../../common/commonutils/).

 Remember, we want to seaparate the bulk of generic check implementations from this security baseline so that they could be reused in the future for the implementations of other baselines.